 Optimizing the noise samples of diffusion and flow models is an increasingly popular approach to align these models to target rewards at inference time.
 However, we observe that these approaches are usually restricted to differentiable or cheap reward functions, the formulation of the underlying pre-trained generative model, or are memory/compute inefficient.
 We instead propose a simple trust-region based search algorithm (TRS) which treats the pre-trained generative and reward models as a black-box and only optimizes the source noise.
 Our approach achieves a good balance between global exploration and local exploitation, and is versatile and easily adaptable to various generative settings with minimal hyperparameter tuning.
 We evaluate TRS across text-to-image, molecule and protein design tasks, and obtain significantly improved output samples over the base generative models and other inference-time alignment approaches which optimize the source noise sample, or even the entire reverse-time sampling noise trajectories in the case of diffusion models.

-Mean best rewards and scaling curves.
-TRS consistently scores highest under the same compute budget across all domains.
+Explore the scaling study interactively — switch task, reward model, and toggle baselines.
+TRS consistently reaches the highest reward under the same compute budget across all domains.

 @misc{schweiger2026trustregionnoisesearchblackbox,